ChordPro/chordpro/docs/content/Directives-meta.md

 `{meta: `_name_` `_value_`}`

-Sets meta-data item _name_ to the specified contents.
+Sets meta-data item _name_ to the specified contents. _name_ must be a single word but may include underscores.

 Meta-data names can be chosen freely although single lowercase words like `artist` and `composer` are advised.
 It is left to the ChordPro file processing tools to do something sensible with the meta-data.